akshatk1001/TShirtFoldingBot/README.md

 This code was coded in RobotC, the language that the LEGO EV3 brains use to interpret what to do.

-TShirtFolderBrain1.c contains the code for the first (main) brain.
+_TShirtFolderBrain1.c_ contains the code for the first (main) brain.
 This brain has the 2 arm motor and 2 base motors connected to it.
-TShirtFolderBrain2.c containts the code for the second brain.
+_TShirtFolderBrain2.c_ contains the code for the second brain.
 This brain has only the button attached to it that, when pushed, would complete the final flip.

 [Here is the link](https://sites.google.com/view/akshatc5portfolio/robotics) to the entire process of creating the robot.
 Please look through this to understand my process as well as see the final demonstration and poster board.